pirog/kalabox-docker-poc/README.md

 ## Uninstall

-The best way to uninstall this whole thing either because you hate it or to try to reinstall is to run the following commands from your host machine
+The best way to uninstall this whole thing either because you hate it or to try to reinstall is to use the uninstall script packaged with the repo

 ```
-boot2docker stop
-boot2docker delete
-sudo rm /usr/local/bin/boot2docker
-rm -rf ~/.boot2docker
+# Return to where you cloned or downloaded the kalastack-docker code
+cd ~
+cd kalastack-docker/macosx
+./uninstall.sh
 ```

-Optionally, and if you are feeling RISKY.
-You can uninstall VirtualBox with the uninstall.tool that ships with the VB DMG.

 ## Contributing
 Feel free to fork and contribute to this code. :)